 Provision 5.3 Individualized Treatment Plans Treatment Program for Post- Disposition Residents Henley-Young shall implement policies and procedures for the required content of treatment plans, which shall include; a.
 That the treatment plan be individualized; b.
 An identification of the mental and/or behavioral health and/or rehabilitative issues to be addressed; c.
 A description of any mental health, medication or medical course of action to be pursued, including the initiation of psychotropic medication; d.
 A description of planned activities to monitor the efficacy of any medication of the possibility of side effects; e.
 A description of any behavioral management plan or strategies to be undertaken; f.
 A description of any counseling or psychotherapy to be provided; g.
 A determination of whether the type or level of treatment needed can be provided in the resident's current placement; and h.
 A plan for monitoring the course of treatment, and if necessary, for revising the treatment plan. i.
 A description of the precise terms the of the facility's long-term and short-term objectives for the residents, the full range of services to be provided, and procedures, and timetables and staff assignments for the implementation of such treatment plan; j.
-A plan for regularly engaging the family in the resident's treatment plan; j.
-A plan for regularly engaging the family in the resident's treatment plan; Status Non-Compliance Discussion The status of this provision remains as non-compliance, therefore my statements below still stand.
+A plan for regularly engaging the family in the resident's treatment plan; k.
+A comprehensive re-entry plan that will assist the residents re-enroll in their home school and access medical, mental health, Vocational and rehabilitative services based in the community.
+Status Non-Compliance Discussion The status of this provision remains as non-compliance, therefore my statements below still stand.
+See the technical assistance provided to the court dated November, 2014.
 The facility still has not developed policy and procedures for this provision.
 Please see previous report.
 As stated in provision 5.1, the facility still needs to develop the appropriate program structure with adequate staffing, adequate therapeutic treatment, supervision, education, etc. Henley-Young is still non-compliant as it relates to this provision.
 Because there has been no movement on this provision, I am reiterating the actions and recommendations from my previous report below.
 See introduction.
 Recommendations Develop comprehensive policies and procedures for this provision that includes the contents (A-K).
 The County/Court shall define the criteria for the program a.
-It is important that post dispositional programs in other facilities be reviewed. b.
-Often seeing what is being done in other facilities provides insight into how to develop and operate these programs.
+It is important that post dispositional programs in other facilities be reviewed.

+b.
+Often seeing what is being done in other facilities provides insight into how to develop and operate these programs.3.
 Provide dedicated staff to manage program.
-Provide intensive training to these staff members. a.
+4. Provide intensive training to these staff members. a.
 Train staff in various treatment modalities i.e. cognition, behavioral modification, modeling, psychotherapy, reality therapy, group therapy and group dynamics and other skills required to successfully facilitate the goals of the 89 day program. b.
 Create treatment teams c.
 Develop case planning and program development d.
 Assessment of the program to determine if it meets the needs of the court placed residents. e.
 Assessment tool to regularly monitor the success or lack of success of all residents in the program.
+5. Provide auxiliary training to all other direct care staff.
 Evidentiary Basis Document review, observation, interviews